MolotovCherry/virtual-display-rs/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I am using a supported version of Windows, as stated in the README on the front page
 - [ ] I checked and carefully read the documentation, making sure to follow any troubleshooting problems
 - [ ] I have tried to solve the problem myself, but could not (or this is a unsolvable problem on my end)
-- [ ] I understand driver installation may fail if I didn't install the certificate properly.
+- [ ] I understand driver installation will fail if I didn't install the certificate properly.
 I have made sure the certificate is installed and exists in my local computer's root and TrustedPublisher stores
 - [ ] I have uninstalled and reinstalled, and the problem is still present
 - [ ] I checked to make sure that this issue has not already been filed